awslabs/windows-web-app-migration-assistant/README.md

 ### Database Migration

-The migration assistant comes with a database migration utility (MigrateSQLServerToEC2Windows.ps1) that migrates SQL Server databases to new SQL Windows instances in AWS EC2.
-The utility can be downloaded from:
+The migration assistant comes with a database migration utility (MigrateSQLServerToEC2Linux.ps1) that migrates SQL Server databases to new SQL servers in AWS EC2.
+The utility & document can be found at:

 https://aws.amazon.com/blogs/database/migrating-your-on-premises-sql-server-windows-workloads-to-amazon-ec2-linux/